aep-dev/aep.dev/aip/general/0193/aip.md

-- The `title` field is intended for consumption by humans, and therefore **may** change, even within a single version.
+- The `title` field is intended for consumption by humans, and therefore
-- The `type` field is intended to have code written against it, and therefore **must not** change.
+- The `code` field is intended to support comparison as an opaque sequence of code points, and therefore **must not** change (even by case folding or other normalization, e.g. "invalid_auth" and "Invalid_Auth" are distinct).
   Values for this field should be 0-63 characters, and use only lower-case letters, numbers, and the `-` character.
-These strings should be comparable using ordinal comparisons.